Amun Abdullahi: Biography

 In Stockholm, she worked for SR International, and made several high-profile reports broadcast on Sveriges Radio.
 Among other things, she revealed in 2009 that a leader of a youth center in Rinkeby recruited young people to the Somali Islamist militia al-Shabab.

-She has been both physically and intellectually attacked and repeatedly threatened due to her work.
-She claims that Sweden is "more dangerous than Mogadishu" for a journalist who wants to tell the truth.
+She had been both physically and intellectually attacked and repeatedly threatened due to her work.
+She claimed that Sweden is "more dangerous than Mogadishu" for a journalist who wants to tell the truth.

+Death

+On 19 October 2024, at the age of 49, Amun Abdullahi was assassinated by an unidentified masked group of men who were believed to be Al-Shabaab while staying at her farmhouse near Afgooye in the Lower Shabelle region.
+The perpetrators escaped after the killing.